HermannKroll/KGExtractionToolbox/README.md

 }
 ```

 You can find our JCDL2021 conference talk here: [YouTube](https://youtu.be/G6ndS0GZBeg)
+We evaluated our toolbox in three different collections: Wikipedia, Pharmacy (PubMed) and Political Sciences.
+See the [Case Study Readme](README_CASE_STUDIES.md) for more details.

 We applied the toolbox to the pharmaceutical domain.
 If you are interested in a possible application, watch our ICADL2021 talk: [YouTube](https://youtu.be/9N1XTXPEqfU)